maiadee/toonder-client/README.md

 ### Future Improvements

+- Make the app mobile responsive!
+This will give it the real dating app feel!
 - Having a chat function.
 Unread message symbol displayed on particular profile card to signal a message has been sent
 - Slide in transition of the two cards together when there is a match - improves the UX
 - When a user likes a profile card, the card flies to the left, when they dislike, the card flies to the right